Exclusives

 If you don’t have good data, it’s difficult to make any of those decisions, and you’re flying blind.
 If you’re going to strip CRM down to its most basic functionality, it serves the function of adding contacts into a single repository.
 If you look at that as raw data, though, the question is, how do you turn that into insight?
 How do you turn logging calls into insight?

-It’s one thing for me to understand how many calls my salespeople are making, but if I understand who they’re calling, and what types of businesses, that’s something that’s meaningful to me in order to coach my team members.
+It’s one thing for me to understand how many calls my salespeople are making, but if I understand who they’re calling and what types of businesses they’re calling, that’s something meaningful to me so that I can coach my team members.

 CRM Buyer: What does it mean to nurture leads, and why is it important?